Solving eigenvalue PDEs of metastable diffusion processes using artificial neural networks: Numerical algorithm

 Denote by $(\Phi^{(j)}_i)_{1\le i\le K}$ and $\mathcal{I}^{(j)}$ the neural networks and the sequence of indices \eqref{index-subset} in $j$th training step, respectively, where $j\ge 0$.
 The first $K$ eigenpairs can be estimated by

 for $i \in \{1,2,\dots, K\}$.
 The complete algorithm for training the neural networks is summarized in Algorithm~\ref{algo-1}.

 We conclude this section with the following remarks. \begin{remark} Two comments on the above training task are in order. \begin{enumerate} \item Note that, instead of the Rayleigh quotient \eqref{def-rayleigh-quotient}, one can also use the energy $\mathcal{E}$ \eqref{energy} in the loss function \eqref{lambda-kth-variational-alpha}. \item Because the Rayleigh quotient $\RQ(f)$ \eqref{def-rayleigh-quotient} (respectively, the energy $\mathcal{E}(f)$ \eqref{energy}) involves the spatial derivatives of the function $f$, the loss function \eqref{lambda-kth-variational-alpha} involves spatial derivatives of the realizations $(\RmapNN(\Phi_i))_{1\le i \le K}$ of neural networks.
 For this reason, we choose the activation function $\rho$ to be $C^1$-smooth.
 Also, in Step \ref{step-algo-1-forward} of Algorithm~\ref{algo-1}, we need to use auto-differentiation to compute the spatial derivatives of $(\RmapNN(\Phi_i))_{1\le i \le K}$ in order to evaluate the loss function. \end{enumerate} \end{remark} \begin{remark} We discuss the choices of the parameters $K$, $(\omega_i)_{1\le i \le K}$ and $\alpha$. \begin{enumerate} \item Concerning the choice of $K$, Algorithm~\ref{algo-1} works in principle for any $K\in \mathbb{N}$.
 In practice, however, one should choose $K$ depending on the concrete problems under consideration and also taking the computational cost into account (the computational cost is larger for larger $K$).
 For many metastable molecular systems, the eigenvalue problem has $k$ small eigenvalues $0< \lambda_1 \le \lambda_2 \le \dots \le \lambda_k$ for some $k\in \mathbb{N}$ and there is a spectral gap between $\lambda_k$ and $\lambda_{k+1}$.
-For these applications, it is appropriate to apply Algorithm~\ref{algo-1} with some $K\in \{1,\dots,k\}$. \item Without any loss of generality, one can choose the coefficients $(\omega_i)_{1\le i \le K}$ such that they are constants of order one.
-For problems where the true eigenvalues $\lambda_1, \dots, \lambda_K$ are of the same order, Algorithm~\ref{algo-1} works well for different decreasing sequences $(\omega_i)_{1\le i \le K}$ as long as the ratio $\frac{\omega_K}{\omega_1}$ is not too small.
-Even when the true eigenvalues have different orders of magnitude, Algorithm~\ref{algo-1} works by choosing the parameters $(\omega_i)_{1\le i \le K}$ properly (see the alanine dipeptide example in Section~\ref{subsec-numerical-ad}). \item A large value of $\alpha$ is required in Algorithm~\ref{algo-1} in order to guarantee that the constraints are imposed effectively.
+For these applications, it is appropriate to apply Algorithm~\ref{algo-1} with some $K\in \{1,\dots,k\}$. \item Although Theorem~\ref{thm-variational-form} holds for non-increasing sequences $\omega_1 \ge \omega_2 \ge \cdots \ge \omega_K>0$, in practice, choosing $(\omega_i)_{1\le i \le K}$ to be pairwise distinct, i.e.,\ $\omega_1 > \omega_2 > \cdots > \omega_K>0$, can help avoid the non-uniqueness of the minimizer due to reordering of eigenfunctions.
+For problems where the true eigenvalues $\lambda_1, \dots, \lambda_K$ are of the same order, Algorithm~\ref{algo-1} works well for different sequences $(\omega_i)_{1\le i \le K}$ as long as the ratio $\frac{\omega_K}{\omega_1}$ is not too small (so that each eigenvalue has similar contribution to the total loss in (38)).
+Even when the true eigenvalues have different orders of magnitude, Algorithm~\ref{algo-1} works by choosing the parameters $(\omega_i)_{1\le i \le K}$ properly (see the alanine dipeptide example in Section~\ref{subsec-numerical-ad}). \item A large $\alpha$ is required in Algorithm~\ref{algo-1} in order to guarantee that the constraints are imposed effectively.
 However, a too large $\alpha$ would introduce stiffness which in turn restricts the size of the learning rate in training.
 As an example, when the coefficients $(\omega_i)_{1\le i \le K}$ are chosen such that $\sum_{i=1}^K \omega_i\lambda_i$ are below $5$ (as $(\lambda_i)_{1\le i \le K}$ are unknown, this may require some empirical estimates in practice), then $\alpha \in [20, 50]$ would be an appropriate choice. \end{enumerate} \end{remark}